jjvsqz/cse15l-lab-reports/Lab2.md

     }
 }
 ```
-I’m also using Server.java, which is provided in previous labs.
-After I run following code
+## End of Code

 ```
 PS C:\User\juanj ~/wavelet $ javac Server.java ChatServer.java
 PS C:\User\juanj ~/wavelet $ java ChatServer 4000
 Server Started!
 ```
+I utilized the Server.java file in the pervious step

-## Interaction 1: jpolitz’s Greeting
+## Interaction 1: The Greeting
-After I launched my ChatServer on port 4000, the first user, jpolitz, sent a greeting:
+Upon launching my ChatServer on port 4000, the initial user, jpolitz, greeted:
-+ URL Accessed: /add-message?s=Hello&user=jpolitz
++ Accessed URL: /add-message?s=Hello&user=jpolitz
-+ Method Called: My handleRequest(URI url) method in the Handler class got to work.
++ Invoked Method: My handleRequest(URI url) method within the Handler class sprang into action.
-+ Arguments I Handled: I passed the handleRequest method a URI url with the value new URI("/add-message?s=Hello&user=jpolitz").
++ Managed Arguments: I processed the handleRequest method with a URI url containing the value new URI("/add-message?s=Hello&user=jpolitz").
-+ Changes in My Fields: My chatMessages string, initially an empty canvas, now captured “jpolitz: Hello\n”.
++ Field Updates: My chatMessages string, initially void, now encapsulated "jpolitz: Hello\n".

-## Interaction 2: yash’s Question
+## Interaction 2: Question
-Not long after, yash joined the chat, adding to the conversation:
+Shortly thereafter, yash joined the conversation, contributing with:
-+ URL Accessed: /add-message?s=How are you&user=yash
++ Accessed URL: /add-message?s=How are you&user=yash
-+ Method Called: Once more, handleRequest(URI url) in my Handler class was up for the task.
++ Invoked Method: handleRequest(URI url) in the Handler class responded.
-+ Arguments I Handled: The URI url was provided with new URI("/add-message?s=How are you&user=yash").
-+ Changes in My Fields: My chatMessages string now included “jpolitz: Hello\nyash: How are you\n”.
++ Field Updates: chatMessages now included "jpolitz: Hello\nyash: How are you\n".

-In each of these exchanges, the handleRequest method diligently parses the incoming request’s URL, teases apart the user and message details, and meticulously updates the chatMessages field to reflect the ongoing conversation.
-This field acts as a living record, charting the ebb and flow of our server’s dialogues.
+Throughout each of these interactions, the handleRequest method diligently dissects the incoming request's URL, separates the user and message particulars, and methodically adjusts the chatMessages field to mirror the evolving conversation.
+This field serves as a dynamic archive, documenting the rhythm of our server's dialogues.

-## Part 2: SSH Key Management and Remote Access
+## Part 2: Generating SSH Keys and Remote Access
-## Generating SSH Keys
-+ I started by opening a terminal on my system and running the ssh-keygen command to generate a new pair of SSH keys.During the process, I was prompted to specify the file location for the keys.
-I chose to save them in the default location (~/.ssh/id_rsa for the private key and ~/.ssh/id_rsa.pub for the public key).I decided to skip setting a passphrase for simplicity, though it’s an option for additional security.The command successfully created my identification and public key, displaying the key’s fingerprint and a randomart image for visual identification of the key.
++ I began by initiating a terminal session on my system and executing the ssh-keygen command to produce a fresh set of SSH keys.
+Throughout the procedure, I was prompted to designate the file location for these keys.
+Opting for convenience, I elected to store them in the default directory (~/.ssh/id_rsa for the private key and ~/.ssh/id_rsa.pub for the public key).
+In the interest of simplicity, I chose to forgo setting a passphrase, although it remains an option for heightened security.
+The command completed successfully, generating my identification and public key, along with displaying the key's fingerprint and a randomart image for visual verification.
 ```
 PS C:\User\juanj> ssh-keygen
 Generating public/private rsa key pair.